solgenomics/breedbase_dockerfile/README.md

     Once logged in, change the password of the admin user!!

     Docker has a [wealth of command-line options](https://docs.docker.com/engine/reference/commandline/docker/) for working with your new containers.
 Some commonly used commands include:
-    `docker ps -a` This will list all running containers and their details.
+    `docker ps -a` Will list all running containers and their details.
-    `docker-compose start breedbase` This will start both containers (web and db) that were previously created, but have been stopped.
+    `docker-compose start breedbase` Will start both containers (web and db) if they have been stopped.
-    `docker exec -it breedbase_web bash` This will open a new bash terminal session within the breedbase_web container.
+    `docker exec -it breedbase_web bash` Will open a new bash terminal within the web container.
-    `docker logs breedbase_web` This will allow you to access breedbase webserver error output from your host.
+    `docker logs breedbase_web` Will let you access webserver error output from your host.
-    `docker-compose stop breedbase` This will stop both containers (web and db), but will not remove them.
+    `docker-compose stop breedbase` Will stop both containers (web and db), but will not remove them.
-    `docker-compose down`   This will remove both containers, but only when run within the breedbase_dockerfile directory where the `docker-compose.yml` file is located.
+    `docker-compose down`   Will remove both containers, but only if run within the breedbase_dockerfile directory.

 ## Deploy Individually